 - a.
 It is the handler's ultimate responsibility to know the rules and abide by rules, and the decisions of the Judge, Hunt Master, Hunt Director, and Question Panel. - b.
-A handler must conduct himself/herself in a sportsmanlike manner at all times.
-A handler becoming loud, aggressive or belligerent may be scratched regardless of the merit of his/her argument.
+A handler must always conduct himself/herself in a sportsmanlike manner.
+A handler becoming loud, aggressive, or belligerent may be scratched regardless of the merit of his/her argument.
 A handler displaying unsportsmanlike conduct or failing to abide by these rules shall be reported to the hunt director.
-Refer to Misconduct Guidelines found on the UKC website.
+Refer to Misconduct Guidelines found on website. - Any handler found guilty of interfering with another handler's dog in any way that would affect their ability to compete may be subject to disciplinary action. - A handler may not encourage, discourage, scold, or discipline their dog during the cast.
+This includes the use of hand signals

-- c.
-Any handler found guilty of interfering with another handler's dog in any way that would affect their ability to compete may be subject to disciplinary action. - d.
-A handler may not scold, encourage or punish their dog during the cast.
-This includes the use of hand signals to control the dog.
+- to control the dog.
 Praising a handled dog is not considered encouraging.
-Refer to Rule 13 (I), if applicable. - e.
-A handler may not leave the cast without permission from the judge for any reason, except to go to their dog on a separate tree after the tree is closed or all dogs are declared treed / handled or hunt time expires. - f.
+Refer to Rule 13 (q), if applicable. - e.
+A handler may not leave the cast without permission from the judge for any reason.
 The judge may give a handler permission to leave the cast to search for their dog during time-out.
-Refer to Rule 14 (h) if applicable. - g.
-Each handler is required to remain with the cast for the entire hunt even though his/her dog may not be a part of the cast, unless all remaining handlers agree to his/her leaving.
+Judge may grant permission for handler to go to their dog on a separate tree after the tree is closed or if all dogs are declared treed, handled, or hunt time expires.
+EXCEPTION: Handlers may not be granted permission or leave the cast, while search time is running during the scoring of a tree, to go handle a dog on a split tree. - f.
+Each handler is encouraged to remain with the cast for the entire hunt even though his/her dog may not be a part of the cast.
 Cast members retain voting obligations if dog is withdrawn or scratched.
-Exception: If handler is scratched for misconduct that handler loses all voting privileges.
+EXCEPTION: If handler is scratched for misconduct that handler loses all voting privileges. - g.
+If permitted, a handler is allowed no more than three spectators.
+See Rule 4.
+Handler's dog(s) will be scratched for rule violations by their spectators. - h.
+It is the handler's responsibility to check time and score before signing scorecard.